ibm-cloud-docs/vpc/file_storage_vpc_manage_replication.md

 Use the [UI](#fs-remove-replication-ui), [CLI](#fs-remove-replication-cli), or [API](#fs-remove-replication-api) to remove the replication relationship.
 You can also specify that the source and replica file shares are split if a [failover](/docs/vpc?topic=vpc-file-storage-failover) operation does not succeed.

-Removing the replication relationship can not occur when another operation is being performed on the source or replica file share (for example, the file share size is being expanded).
-The split operations remains pending until the other operation completes.
+Removing the replication relationship cannot occur when another operation is being performed on the source or replica file share (for example, the file share size is being expanded).
+The split operation remains pending until the other operation completes.

 When you remove the replication relationship, you can't undo the action.
-Also, the data on the replica is not synced with the source file before removal of the replication relationship.
+Also, the data on the replica is not synced automatically with the source file before removal of the replication relationship.
 {: note}

 ### Remove the replication relationship in the UI